 - It avoids laying out cooked pasta in sheet pans (so they don’t stick together or get twisted in knots).

 No-boil also means that you are starting your lasagna with a water shortage (very unlike the state of Minnesota).
-If you don’t add that back into the recipe, the water in your sauce will be absorbed into your pasta leaving your sauce dry.
-While I usually do a rough estimate, I thought it might be good to know the quantity more precisely.
-So I did a little mini-science experiment.
-Here are the results:
+If you don’t add that back into the recipe, your lasagna noodles and/or the overall texture will be dry.

 Dad’s Lasagna with Italian Sausage

 3 garlic clove, minced

 2 pounds sausages, Italian , mild, spicy or mixed